 There are several people I admire that exhibit a spirit of overwhelming forgiveness.
 One is my friend Stacey who is very forgiving toward family and friends despite adversity.
 She demonstrates that good friends are forgiving even in painful situations.

-But the greatest example of good friends are forgiving is our friend Jesus who died to demonstrate His level of forgiveness for us.
+But the greatest example of a good friend who is forgiving is our friend Jesus who died to demonstrate His level of forgiveness for us.

 “No longer do I call you servants, for the servant, does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.”